Colorful leaves falling is a sign of winter months ahead. As the weather grows colder and colder, you turn the heat higher and higher.

 An unkempt filter will put an avoidable amount of stress on your HVAC system.
 The accumulation of debris and dust will clog your filter making your furnace work harder to suck air eventually causing the HVAC to break down.

 The rule of thumb is to change the filter every three months but to be safe make it every month.
-Anyway, the cost of a filter won’t hurt your pocket in exchange for the many benefits that can be enjoyed.
+Anyway, the cost of a filter won’t hurt your pocket in exchange for the many benefits that can be enjoyed during the winter season.
 It will extend the lifespan of your unit, decrease the bacteria from the conditioned air, and reduce the electric bill among others.

 Clean Your Ducts